 Before starting the refrigerator, verify that the main LP gas valve is in the on position.
-The refrigerator is equipped with eye-level automatic-manual electronic controls with automatic LP ignition system.
-It can be set to select either 120 volt or LP gas operation, automatically, if
+The refrigerator is equipped with a semi-automatic energy selector (AES) control system.
+It can be set to select either 120 volt or LP gas operation, automatically, if desired.